supabase/wrappers/wrappers/src/fdw/helloworld_fdw/README.md

 # HelloWorld Foreign Data Wrapper

-This is a demo foreign data wrapper which is developed using [Supabase Wrappers](https://github.com/supabase/wrappers).
+This is a demo foreign data wrapper which is developed using [Wrappers](https://github.com/supabase/wrappers).

 ## Basic usage